Bryan Loren: Collaborations

-Loren collaborated with other top recording artists including in 1990, when he produced, sung background vocals on, and co-wrote (along with an uncredited Michael Jackson) the song "Do the Bartman" from The Simpsons Sing the Blues.
+Loren collaborated with other top recording artists including in 1990, when he produced, sang background vocals on, and co-wrote (along with an uncredited Michael Jackson) the song "Do the Bartman" from The Simpsons Sing the Blues.
 Jackson was a fan of The Simpsons, and had agreed to write a song for the planned release of The Simpsons Sing the Blues, but because he had recently signed a lucrative deal with Sony Records, giving them exclusivity in exchange for what the Guinness Book of Records recognized as the largest contract ever, reportedly worth $890 million, and the Simpsons album was being released on Geffen Records, Jackson chose to not be credited in any manner on the album.
 "Do the Bartman" became a number one hit in several countries, reached number 2 in the Netherlands, and number 4 in Belgium.
 Though it was never released as a single in the US, it did spend nine weeks on Billboards airplay chart, peaking at number 11.
 Loren worked with Jackson again, in 1991, on Jackson's album Dangerous.
 He played drums, and other percussion instruments, on that album.
 He continued writing songs for other performers, including Whitney Houston's "Feels So Good", and producing music with other well known artists, such as Damion Hall, Eric Benét, Barry White, and Sting.

+Death

+Loren died in Los Angeles on January 28, 2026, at the age of 59.
+Cause is unknown.
+His friend Shana Mangatal announced the news of his death on Facebook.
+(Note: Some sources mislabel his age as "58".)

 Awards

 In 1990, Loren won the Sony Innovator's award in Sound as reported in July's issue of Ebony.
-In giving the award, George Benson said of Loren: "Bryan's got the power of talent, his imagination will take him far." concluding with "We're betting on it."
+In giving the award, George Benson said of Loren: "Bryan's got the power of talent, his imagination will take him far", concluding with "We're betting on it."